rapodaca/dialect/src/manuscript.md

 # SMILES Compatibility

 To maximize compatibility with contemporary software, Dialect is based on the SMILES language.
 Given the widespread adoption of "SMILES," arriving at a specific definition of the language is surprisingly challenging.
 No single document completely specifies SMILES syntax and semantics.
-The first description of the SMILES language in the primary literature is contained within a 1988 article (referenced here as "the article").[@weininger1988] The article, by its own admission, is incomplete: "... isomeric SMILES \[defined in the book chapter as covering isotopism, conformation, configuration, and extension\ (p.
-91)] is not otherwise covered in this paper." (p.
+The first description of the SMILES language in the primary literature is contained within a 1988 article (referenced here as "the article").[@weininger1988] The article, by its own admission, is incomplete: "... isomeric SMILES \[defined in the book chapter as covering isotopism, conformation, and configuration (p.
+91)\] is not otherwise covered in this paper." (p.
 34).
 Weininger later refined and expanded SMILES in a 2003 book chapter,[@weininger2008] referred to here as "the book chapter."
 A third major source of information is the Daylight Theory Manual (referred to here as "the manual"), a website operated by Daylight Chemical Information Systems, Inc.[@daylightTheory] Information about SMILES is also contained in various software packages and associated documentation, slide decks, websites, mailing lists, and private communications.

 For the purpose of providing a foundation for Dialect, "SMILES" was defined as the language described in the article and the book chapter.
 All other sources &mdash; irrespective of quality or apparent claim to authority &mdash; were considered out of scope.
 The manual was disregarded because it merely recapitulated material in the article and chapter, and due to the possibility of future alteration.
 The remaining sources were disregarded due to lack of authority, poor accessibility, or both.
 This narrow focus simplifies the task of evaluating compatibility between Dialect and SMILES.
 However, it does not provide a method for testing compatibility due to the lack of an authoritative SMILES compliance suite.